Cat Allergy

 Treatments for cat allergy

 In moderate to severe cat-induced allergy, allergen specific immunotherapy may be appropriate.
 This requires an initial GP assessment.
-Referral to an allergy specialist may be needed, especially if you have a job which entails coming into frequent contact with cats from occupational exposure i.e. vets/nurses/ doctors/police/social workers/care workers/cleaners or requires you to enter people’s homes where cats are present.
+Referral to an allergy specialist may be needed, especially if you have a job which entails coming into frequent contact with cats from occupational exposure i.e. vet’s/nurse’s/ doctors/police/social workers/care workers/cleaners or requires you to enter people’s homes where cats are present.
 These occupations can be criteria for treatment with immunotherapy to cat allergen, which would need to be discussed with an allergist/ immunologist.
-It is an effective treatment for reducing symptoms, but it is not a cure.
+It can be an effective treatment for reducing symptoms, but it is not a quick win as it requires commitment to treatment over 3-5 years and multiple hospital visits and is not a cure.